hasbegun/vircadia-domain-server-docker/README.md

 D. Launch docker-compose.
 ```
-    docker-compose up
+    docker-compose up -d
 ```
 This will launch 1) vircadia-mongodb 2) metaverseserver 3) vircadia-ice-server and 4) vircadia-domain-server

-TODO: Need to build other compoenent such as audio and etc. Working on those.
+TODO: Split network to configuration frontend and backend and hide backend serveses such as mongodb and metaverse-server.